 Arrive at the corner of Dartmouth Avenue and Ninth Street wearing your regalia at 8 a.m. on Saturday, May 13.
 (The tam tassel should be worn on the left side.)
 Please be prompt.
 Those who are not at their assembly points, in academic regalia, when the procession is formed may not be able to march and sit with their classmates.

-When you arrive, stop at the check-in table just west of Honnold Library (near the drive-through book depositories) and north of Eighth Street to receive your "Graduate Name Card", which you will hand to the provost during the ceremony.
+When you arrive, stop at the check-in table at the southeast corner of 10th Street and Dartmouth Avenue to receive your "Graduate Name Card," which you will hand to the provost during the ceremony.
 Your name will be read from this card when you cross the stage so please be sure to spell your name phonetically, as well as the actual spelling.
 Please print clearly.
 Also be sure to print your address so that the photographer may contact you regarding your photos.

 All participants must be in line no later than 8:30 a.m. on Dartmouth Avenue between Eighth and Ninth streets.
 Doctoral and MFA graduates will line up alphabetically by last name behind their school's banner.
 You will march and sit by schools.
 Staff will be on hand to place you in line according to your school and degree.
 Once you are in line, please do not break ranks — you can visit with family and take pictures after the ceremony.

 Master candidates will line up behind School signs in the Ninth Street parking lot west of Dartmouth Avenue.